BOARD OF DIRECTORS

 Mark Cronquist is currently the Chief Financial Officer at Southern Healthcare Management in Atlanta, Georgia.

 As founder of Rising Star Outreach Becky is motivated by the belief that every person deserves opportunity and a life of dignity.
 Her humanitarian work has been featured in numerous national and international journals, books, and in several TV series.
 She was the recipient of the John Houston Allen Humanitarian of the Year Award, and has been named as one of five “Classic Women” by Traditional Homes Magazine.
 She is the subject of the PBS Documentary, Breaking the Curse.
 Becky Douglas and her husband, John are the parents of ten biological and adopted children.

 Governance Committee, Legal Counsel

-John Douglas is counsel for Davis Polk’s Financial Institutions Group, heading the firm’s bank and regulatory practice and also formerly served as General Counsel of the FDIC during the savings and loan crisis.
-Rising Star Outreach is thankkul for the benefit of his legal background and experience.
+John Douglas is Senior Executive Vice President and Chief Oversight & Advocacy Officer at TIAA, a non-profit organization that is the leading provider of financial services in the academic, research, medical, cultural and governmental fields.
+Prior to this position, John was with Davis Polk’s Financial Institutions Group, heading the firm’s bank and regulatory practice and also formerly served as General Counsel of the FDIC during the savings and loan crisis.
+Rising Star Outreach is thankful for the benefit of his legal background and experience.